 To ensure that patients have access to the widest variety of treatment options, Jefferson physicians are actively involved in cancer research on many fronts; at any given time, about 100 oncology clinical trials are being conducted here.
-The Clinical Research Management Office (CRMO) is the arm of the Kimmel Cancer Center (KCC) that manages and supports this important work.
-The CRMO ensures that trials comply with all federal, state and institutional regulations.
+The Clinical Research Organization (CRO) is the arm of the Sidney Kimmel Cancer Center (SKCC) that manages and supports this important work.
+It ensures that trials comply with all federal, state and institutional regulations.

 Department Specific Clinical Research Summary